Amirido/Voice-Based-Traffic-signal-Alert/README.md

 # Voice-Based-Traffic-signal-Alert
 This is a python script to provide a voice alert to a driver about upcoming traffic signal using OSM data.
-Used requests, geopy,  gTTS and geocoder libraries.
+Used requests, geopy,  gTTS  libraries.
 This script uses geolocation and text-to-speech functionality to inform drivers about upcoming signals within a certain radius, includes functions for fetching traffic signal data, calculating distances, and generating alerts.
 I have used Overpass API to get the data for Traffic Signals, so by querying the Overpass API, the script retrieves information about traffic signals located within a 5000-meter radius of the users current location.
 (You have to put your current location manually in the form of latitude and longitude, I tried adding a function to get mt current location automatically but couldn't do it, so I just decided to go with the manual entry of current locstion's latitude and longitude.)